 You can also stop by or call us to make an appointment.
-The Writing Center is open Monday through Thursday, 9:00am to 8:30pm, on Friday, 9:00am to 3:30pm, and on Saturday from 10am to 2pm.
-Students and faculty are welcome to visit us on the 2nd floor of the Lemieux Library or call (206) 296-6239 to make an appointment.
+The Writing Center is open Monday through Thursday, 9am to 8pm (closed 12-2pm on Thursdays), on Friday, 9am to 3pm, and on Saturday from 10am to 2pm.
+Students, staff and faculty are welcome to visit us on the 2nd floor of the Lemieux Library or call (206) 296-6239 to make an appointment.

 In addition to individual consultations, the Writing Center offers online, downloadable resources to address issues that arise at the different stages of the writing process.

 The Writing Center also has a Facebook page that students and faculty can like.
 Also, like the Writing Center’s Facebook page for the most updated information on resources and workshops.